 Of course, you don’t need to get to know all your new customers personally.
-Instead, you can start personalizing the customer experience in a scalable way by using an automated solution to gather information from them, analyze it, and utilize it.
+Instead, you can start personalizing the customer experience in a scalable way by using a marketing automation solution to gather information from them, analyze it, and utilize it.

 To gather information on a new customer, your first step is to create a profile for them.
 You can easily do this by inviting them to join your loyalty club or download your mobile app, and requiring them to fill out a digital registration form as part of the process.
 Then, you can track their purchases and other activities over time—giving you a better sense of how much they tend to spend, which types of foods and drinks are their favorites, and other aspects of their dining habits.

-How does that information help your business?
-With the right automated solution and the right details, it’s easy to send your customers personalized text messages, push notifications, and other types of messages.
-Through omnichannel engagement, you can generate more repeat business by sending the most relevant offers to many of your patrons—while also creating a more enjoyable, more personalized customer experience.
+How does that information help your business gain restaurant regulars?
+With the right automated solution, like Como Sense, and the right details, it’s easy to send your customers personalized text messages, push notifications, and other types of messages.
+Through omnichannel engagement, you can generate more repeat business by sending the most relevant offers to many of your patrons—while also creating a more enjoyable and personalized customer experience.

 This St. Patrick’s Day, your establishment could be just another business using one-time specials to bring in new customers.
 But if you want the holiday to have a long-term impact on your sales, it’s important to plan ahead, create an excellent customer experience, and lay the groundwork for lasting customer relationships.